nsidc/qgreenland/doc/contributor/how-to/contribute-styles.md

 ![Save style](/_images/save_style.png)

-* At this point, if you're uncomfortable with Git and GitHub, you can email us your style file at qgreenland.info@gmail.com.
+* At this point, if you are uncomfortable with Git and GitHub, you can email us your style file at qgreenland.info@gmail.com.
 Otherwise, continue on...
 * Save the style to `qgreenland/assets/styles/<name>.qml` directory of this repository or your fork.
 Keep in mind that styles can be shared between